 Anti-inflammatory pain relief

-Antibiotics can be used to fight tooth infection, particularly tooth abscesses which can occur due to Periodontal disease.
+Antibiotics can be used to fight tooth infection, particularly tooth abscesses that can occur due to Periodontal disease.

 Dogs with severe dental disease are often placed on antibiotics in the days leading up to and after dental cleaning.